Deploy a Cluster for the ASA Virtual in a Public Cloud

 The AWS Gateway Load Balancer combines a transparent network gateway and a load balancer that distributes traffic and scales virtual appliances on demand.
 The ASA Virtual supports the Gateway Load Balancer centralized control plane with a distributed data plane (Gateway Load Balancer endpoint).
 The following figure shows traffic forwarded to the Gateway Load Balancer from the Gateway Load Balancer endpoint.
 The Gateway Load Balancer balances traffic among multiple ASA Virtuals, which inspect the traffic before either dropping it or sending it back to the Gateway Load Balancer (U-turn traffic).
 The Gateway Load Balancer then sends the traffic back to the Gateway Load Balancer endpoint and to the destination.

-The topology given below depicts both inbound and outbound traffic flow.
-There are two ASA Virtual instances in the cluster that is connected to a GWLB.
+There are two ASA Virtual instances in the cluster that are connected to a GWLB.

-Inbound traffic from the internet goes to the GWLB endpoint which then transmits the traffic to the GWLB.
+Inbound traffic from the internet goes to the GWLB endpoint, which is then transmits the traffic to the GWLB.
 Traffic is then forwarded to the ASA Virtual cluster.
-After the traffic has been inspected by an ASA Virtual instance in the cluster, it is forwarded to the application VM, App1.
+After the traffic is inspected by an ASA Virtual instance in the cluster, it is forwarded to the application VM, App1.

-Outbound traffic from App1 is transmitted to the GWLB endpoint which then sends it out to the internet.
+Outbound traffic from App1 is transmitted to the GWLB endpoint > GWLB > ASAv > GWLB > GWLB Endpoint, which then sends it out to the internet.

 End-to-End Process for Deploying ASA Virtual Cluster on AWS